 YOU DO NOT NEED TO BE TRAINED TO USE THIS EQUIPMENT – THE DEVICE WILL TALK YOU THROUGH WHAT YOU NEED TO DO.
 REMEMBER TO DIAL 999 FIRST.

-For a current list of defibrillators throughout Cowes, please click here
+For a current list of defibrillators throughout Cowes and its neighbouring area, please click here

 Further information on Defibrillators can be found on the British Heart Foundation website: https://www.bhf.org.uk/heart-health/how-to-save-a-life/defibrillators